nusatech-terminal/nusatech-terminal/README.md

 ### NUSATECH MISSION

-1. Delivering secure and transparent technology Building tools and systems that detect risks, protect users, and uphold trust within the digital ecosystem.
+Delivering secure and transparent technology
+Building tools and systems that detect risks, protect users, and maintain trust within the digital ecosystem.

-2. Integrating Nusantara cultural values with modern innovation Crafting technology products with narratives, symbols, and aesthetics inspired by Indonesian heritage.
+Integrating Nusantara cultural values with modern innovation Designing technology products through narratives, symbols, and aesthetics inspired by Nusantara heritage.

-3. Empowering the community through digital education Providing simple, concise, and easy-to-understand knowledge about security, blockchain, and modern technology.
+Empowering the community through digital education Providing simple, concise, and easy-to-understand knowledge about security, blockchain, and modern technology.

-4. Creating an inclusive and accessible platform Ensuring that everyone—from beginners to experts—can use Nusatech to grow in the tech world.
+Creating an inclusive and accessible platform
+Ensuring that everyone—from beginners to experts—can leverage Nusatech to grow within the tech ecosystem.

-5. Driving collaboration within the Web3 & AI ecosystem
-Connecting users, developers, and creators to build the future of technology together.
+Driving collaboration across the Web3 & AI landscape Connecting users, developers, and creators to build the future of technology together.

 ---